 Our Lead Removal metric accounts for 25% of the total score for each filter.
 To score the performance of each filter, we conducted a single test: percentage of lead removed from the supply.
 We dissolved lead shavings in vinegar and hydrogen peroxide, then seeded the isolated water supply tank until it reached a concentration of 2.3 ppm — well above the EPA legal limit of 0.015 ppm for drinking water.
 We then ran this contaminated water through each filter and collected samples to send to a local lab for testing, with our rankings of the filters shown below.

 Five filters tied for the top spot, with the ZeroWater Pitcher, the ZeroWater 23-Cup Jug, the Home Master HydroPerfection, the iSpring RCC7, the APEC Essence, and the APEC WFS-1000 all meriting a 10 out of 10.
 These filters all removed 99% or more of the lead from the supply, bringing the lead levels in the water well below the safe limits as defined by the EPA.

 Unfortunately, the remainder of the filters in the group failed to mitigate the contamination to a level below the acceptable amount.
 The closest to the EPA level in our test was the BRITA SAFF-100, earning it a 6 out of 10.
 This pitcher filter reduced the lead levels to about 0.066 ppm — still over four times the acceptable level.

 The Woder and the BRITA Pitcher came next, reducing the lead levels to 0.38 ppm.
 The Ultramax and the BRITA Pitcher use interchangeable filter cartridges, so we used the same results for both products.
 This translates to exceeding the acceptable level by about 10.5 times and 25 times, earning these filters a 4 and a 3 out of 10.

-Finishing at the back of the group, the Nanan and the PUR delivered extremely poor performances.
-The Nanan reduced the lead levels to 0.55 ppm — over 36 times more than the EPA requirement and earning a 2 out of 10.
-The PUR did even more poorly, only reducing the lead concentration to 0.91 ppm, a whopping 60 times more than the EPA level.
+Finishing at the back of the group, the PUR delivered extremely poor performance.
+The PUR did very poorly, only reducing the lead concentration to 0.91 ppm, a whopping 60 times more than the EPA level.
 Consequently, the PUR earned the lowest score possible of 1 out of 10 when it came to lead removal.